logto-io/docs/docs/docs/recipes/deployment/README.md

 If we don't mention it in the changelog, you can feel free to upgrade Logto without changing your code or database schema.
 Our API follows [semver](https://semver.org/).

-### Database migration
+### Database alteration

-If a schema change is inevitable, we will provide a migration script.
-Simply run "pnpm migration-deploy" with ease to upgrade your database schema.
+If a schema change is inevitable, we will provide an alteration script.
+Simply run "pnpm alteration deploy" with ease to upgrade your database schema.